Early Bird rates until 31.7.26

 Welcome by Heidi Croucher, Founder and Joint Lead Convenor, SCaH.

-Russ Moody, Health & Wellbeing Programme Lead, OHID We are pleased to welcome Russ who will provide updates on the current national picture, including the LA Community Grant (2026-2029) and the Tobacco and Vapes Bill.
+Russ Moody, Health & Wellbeing Programme Lead, OHID Russ provided updates on the current national picture, including the LA Community Grant (2026-2029) and the Tobacco and Vapes Bill.

-Hilary Wareing, Managing Director, Improving Performance in Practice (iPiP) We are delighted to welcome Hilary who will provide expert insight on the CLeaR Self‑Assessment and Peer Assessment tools, and maximising use of available tools and frameworks, including partial agonists, to end smoking.
+Hilary Wareing, Managing Director, Improving Performance in Practice (iPiP) Hilary provided expert insight on the CLeaR Self‑Assessment and Peer Assessment tools, and maximising use of available tools and frameworks, including partial agonists, to end smoking.

 Smokefree Generation Funding in Action: Successful strategies for reducing health inequalities and practical pathways to achieving a 5% smoking prevalence rate.
-We will hear from local areas, highlighting real‑world examples of areas that have rolled out innovative service models achieving exceptional reach among groups traditionally hardest to engage:
+We heard from local areas, highlighting real‑world examples of areas that have rolled out innovative service models achieving exceptional reach among groups traditionally hardest to engage:

 Kirklees Community Mental Health Orla Madden, Smoking Cessation Pathway Development Lead, Kirklees Wellbeing Service.